Jeffrey Motts: Murder of Charles Martin

 On December 8, 2005, ten years after murdering his two relatives, Motts committed another murder while in prison.

 Prior to the murder, Motts, who was serving life at the Perry Correctional Institution, got involved in a dispute with the victim, Charles Douglas Martin (alias Chuck Martin), over a stolen radio.
 Motts was apparently angry at Martin for having lied about the radio and even spread false tales to other inmates that Motts secretly hid a homemade knife found in another prisoner's cell.
 At that time, Martin, a resident of Tennessee, was serving a five-year jail term for assault and trespassing, and was set to be released on parole in January 2006.

-Despite their request to be kept apart of each other, both Martin and Motts ended up in the same cell together in November 2005.
+Despite their request to be kept apart from each other, both Martin and Motts ended up in the same cell together in November 2005.
 Barely a month after they became cellmates, Motts would murder Martin on December 8, 2005, after he and Martin had a quarrel that morning.
 Out of rage, Motts knocked Martin unconscious and even tied him up using cloth torn from his bedsheet.
 When Martin regained consciousness thereafter, he pleaded with Motts to spare his life, but Motts responded by strangling him for five minutes, and also tie some sheets around Martin's neck.
 26-year-old Charles Martin died as a result of the strangulation.
 After murdering Martin, Motts ate his breakfast and smoked a cigarette, before he dragged the body into a common area.

 Martin's corpse was left in a common area of the prison's medium and minimum-security unit, and several other prisoners alerted the correction officer of Martin's death.
 Deputy Coroner Linda Holbrook of the Greenville County Coroner's Office performed the autopsy on the body and ruled Martin's death as a homicide, and the cause of death was certified to be strangulation.